wonkodv/reqtrace/DESIGN.md

 Attributes inferred during requirement Parsing:
 *   Location:   Artefact that defines this requirement and the location inside the artefact where it is defined

+Arbitrary Additional Attributes are possible, for example

+*   History: Text about how this requirement changed
+*   Comment: Text with even more details, further reading, etc. that has a lower priority than Description which may be excluded from reports

 Covers:
 *   REQ_UP